Nilpotent Types and Fracture Squares in Homotopy Type Theory: Nilpotent types

 The first map is the Freudenthal map, and the second one is the functorial action of $\loopspacesym$ on the $(n+1)$-truncation unit.
-We are pointing suspensions using the point constructor $\north$. \end{lem} \begin{proof} To see that it is a pointed map notice that the base point $k : K$ gets mapped to $\refl{\north}$ by the Freudenthal map.
+We are equipping suspensions with a point using the point constructor $\north$. \end{lem} \begin{proof} To see that it is a pointed map notice that the base point $k : K$ gets mapped to $\refl{\north}$ by the Freudenthal map.
 The second map then sends this point to $\refl{|\north|}$, by the functoriality of $\loopspacesym$ on paths.

 Since being an equivalence is a mere proposition, it is enough to prove the statement when $K \equiv K(A,n)$.
-Although this is proven in \cite[Theorem~5.4]{FinsterLicata}, it is not stated in exactly this way, so we give some details.
+Although this is proven in \citep[Theorem~5.4]{FinsterLicata}, it is not stated in exactly this way, so we give some details.
 In the proof, the cases $n=1$ and $n>1$ are considered separately.
-When $n=1$, \cite[Theorem~4.3]{FinsterLicata} is used, and the Freudenthal map appears as $\decode'$.
-When $n>1$, \cite[Lemma~5.3]{FinsterLicata} is used, and in that case the Freudenthal map appears explicitly in \cite[Corollary~5.2]{FinsterLicata}. \end{proof}
+When $n=1$, \citep[Theorem~4.3]{FinsterLicata} is used, and the Freudenthal map appears as $\decode'$.
+When $n>1$, \citep[Lemma~5.3]{FinsterLicata} is used, and in that case the Freudenthal map appears explicitly in \citep[Corollary~5.2]{FinsterLicata}. \end{proof}

-The stability theorem can be used to construct an equivalence $\EM_\sbt(A,n) \simeq \EM_\sbt(A,n+1)$, as in \cite[Theorem~6]{BRV}.
+The stabilization theorem can be used to construct an equivalence $\EM_\sbt(A,n) \simeq \EM_\sbt(A,n+1)$, as in \citep[Theorem~6.7]{BRV}.
 The next theorem (\cref{proposition:characterizationF}) is a generalization of this fact.
 We start with the crucial construction.